McAelanRemigio/VeraRubin/README.md

 We are a student team at California State University exploring and analyzing **INSERT object data** from Rubin’s datasets.
 Our goals include:

-- TBD
+- Identifying variable stars and their types using catalogs and variability statistics
-- TBD
+- Classifying stars using color and periodicity
-- TBD
+- Measuring periods from light curves
-- TBD
+- Applying P-L relations to estimate distances
-- TBD
+- Mapping star positions in 3D Galactic coordinates (RA/DEC) using Astropy

 ---